Complete Guide to WA Battery Rebates in 2026 (Current May 2026 Framework)

 - Find verified installers

-The combination of rebates and Battery Rewards makes battery storage more attractive than ever for WA homeowners - but only if you meet the new requirements!
+The combination of rebates and Battery Rewards makes battery storage more attractive for WA homeowners, but only if you meet the new requirements.

 Not sure where to start?